zombrodo/plan/README.md

 Through using `:emit`, it's possible to automagically hook into Love callbacks.
 Since `Plan` is ideally only for UI components, it's probably best to only hook into input events.
 It's not wise to emit `draw` and `update` events manually.
+If using `resize`, you should not use it to resize an element, rather call `ui:refresh` instead.

 ```lua
 local callbacks = {